-In addition, there are ready-to-eat breakfast cereals such as whole wheat cereal flakes, muesli and Kasha (buckwheat groats).
+In addition, there are ready-to-eat breakfast cereals such as whole wheat cereal flakes, muesli, and Kasha (buckwheat groats).
 Groats are buckwheat kernels that are stripped of their inedible outer coating and then crushed into smaller pieces.

 Note: Wheat flour, enriched flour, and de-germinated cornmeal are not whole grains.

 Refined (Processed) grains have been milled, which removes the bran (fiber-rich outer layer) and the germ (nutrient-rich inner part).
-This gives them a finer texture and improves shelf life, but it also removes dietary fiber, iron, and many B vitamins and minerals.
+This process gives them a finer texture and improves shelf life, but it also removes dietary fiber, iron, and many B vitamins and minerals.

 Most refined grains are enriched by adding back certain B vitamins and iron during or after processing.
 However, fiber and many other micronutrients are not added back, so they are not nutritionally equal to whole grains.

 Although the food industry is working to increase the availability of whole grain products, most breads and cereals sold today are still made with refined flours.
 Some common examples of refined grains include: white flour, white bread, white sandwich buns and rolls, white rice, corn or flour tortillas, de-germinated cornmeal, cornbread, couscous, crackers, grits, noodles, spaghetti, macaroni, pitas, pretzels, and ready-to-eat corn flakes.

 Whole grain foods provide energy, a wide variety of vitamins and minerals, antioxidants, phytochemicals, and dietary fiber.
 All of these nutrients are vital for the health and maintenance of our bodies.